-The Partnership for the Homeless Statement on how ending the eviction moratoria hurts everyone
+The Partnership to End Homelessness Statement on how ending the eviction moratoria hurts everyone

-(New York, NY) — The Partnership for the Homeless issued the following statement today regarding the financial impact of New York allowing the eviction moratorium to end without adequately taking measures to prevent mass homelessness.
+(New York, NY) — The Partnership to End Homelessness issued the following statement today regarding the financial impact of New York allowing the eviction moratorium to end without adequately taking measures to prevent mass homelessness.

 “Ending the moratoria before rental assistance has been provided and putting the more than one million New Yorkers behind on their rent at risk of homelessness is neither fiscally sound nor humane.
 If we are serious about rebuilding our city post COVID, we must immediately safeguard people in their homes as a way of creating the requisite foundation from which people can return to school and work and get the economy thriving again.